Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 In particular, this theorem together with Proposition \ref{he-rh-intr} allows us to construct $\alpha $-rotating subgroups in relatively hyperbolic groups.
+Yet another typical application is the case when $H$ is infinite and virtually cyclic.
+In this case, it is easy to show that for every infinite order element $h\in H$ and every $\alpha >0$, there exists $k\in \mathbb N$ such that the subgroup $\langle h^k\rangle$ is $\alpha$-rotating (see Corollary \ref{theo;WPD_free}).

 Below we consider some examples where the groups are not, in general, relatively hyperbolic.

 The first class of examples consists of mapping class groups.
 Let $\Sigma$ be a (possibly punctured) orientable closed surface.
-The mapping class croup $\MCG$ is the group of orientation preserving homeomorphisms of $\Sigma$ modulo homotopy.
-By Thurston's classification, an element of $\MCG$ is either of finite order, or reducible (it fixes a multi-curve), or pseudo-Anosov.
+The mapping class group $\MCG$ is the group of isotopy classes of orientation preserving homeomorphisms of $\Sigma$; we do allow homeomorphisms to permute the punctures.
+By Thurston's classification, an element of $\MCG$ is either of finite order, or reducible (i.e., fixes a multi-curve), or pseudo-Anosov.
 Recall that all but finitely many mapping class groups are not relatively hyperbolic, essentially because of large ``degree of commutativity" \cite{AAS}.
-The following is a simplification of Theorem \ref{ex-MCG} and Theorem \ref{thm_MCG_HE}.
+However, we prove the following result (see Theorem \ref{ex-MCG} and Theorem \ref{thm_MCG_HE}).